jjmcdermott/Recompute/README.md

 [![Build Status](https://travis-ci.org/cjw-charleswu/Recompute.svg?branch=master)](https://travis-ci.org/cjw-charleswu/Recompute)

 A web application for recomputating your projects and experiments.
-See [recomputation.org](http://www.recomputation.org/) for more details.
+See [recomputation.org](http://www.recomputation.org/) for more information.

 ## Running the server